ZhgChg.Li

 #

-# GitHub Actions Secrets cannot store files, so all certificate files must first be converted to Base64 Encoded text format and stored in Secrets
+# GitHub Actions Secrets cannot store files, so all certificates must be Base64 encoded and stored as text secrets

-# In the GitHub Actions Step, read them dynamically, write them to TEMP files, and move them to the correct location for the system to read and use
+# In the step, decode and write to TEMP files, then move to correct paths for system use

 #